[Additional Recruitment] Training Course for Community Leaders of Foreign Origin

 6th Saturday 11/19

-Ms. Natsuko Minamino (Full-time lecturer, Faculty of Humanities and Social Sciences, Showa Women's University)
+Natsuko Minamino (Full-time Lecturer, Faculty of Human and Social Sciences, Showa Women's University)

 7th Saturday 12/3

-Osamu Fukumoto (former Kanagawa Prefectural High School teacher)
+Osamu Fukumoto (former teacher at a Kanagawa Prefectural High School)

 8th Saturday 12/17